AndrewSeldon/dragonsworn/docs/glossary.md

 ***Nargo*** - The Trolloc that abducted Nynaeve in WoP 1.1.
 [Facetiously coined](https://www.youtube.com/watch?v=nKUXg6hzkNo) based on him sharing iris color with WoP Narg by Dain **Bornhald#5816**.

 ***Paitrrr*** *(aka Marrrillllllin Gemalllphin)* - [/u/chtorrr](https://np.reddit.com/u/chtorrr), the power-abusing Reddit mod that harassed r/whitecloaks for several months before effectively shutting down the subreddit.
 Would say things like "this is not up for debate" in response to requests for evidence of accusations.
-Was caught using admin privileges to modify 2022's [r/place](https://reddit.com/r/place) pixels without a cooldown mere days later.
+Was caught [abusing their admin privileges](https://imgur.com/a/EAGu2K6) to modify 2022's [r/place](https://reddit.com/r/place) pixels without a cooldown mere days later.
 Called Paitrrr because they seem to be an inept servant of the Shadow.
 Called Marrrillllllin Gemalllphin because they seem to be a cat lady.

 ***Rafeland*** - Refers to the world of the Amazon show adaptation.
 Contrast with Randland, which refers to the westlands (and Aiel Waste?) in the books.
 Credit to [/u/danjvelker](https://reddit.com/u/danjvelker) for bringing the term to our attention.